-A transaction is a unit of work which involves a set of database operations.
-So In transaction either all of the operations are executed, or none of the operations executed.
-I.e., We need to complete all the operation under a single transaction successfully to call it a successful transaction.
+In the transaction, either all of the operations are executed, or none of the operations performed.
+I.e., We need to complete all the operations under a single transaction successfully to call it a successful transaction.

 This section covers the following topics: –

 - Commit transactions to make changes persistent in the database.

 - Rollback all the operations in case of failure.

 - Change PostgreSQL transaction isolation level from Python.

 The PostgreSQL transactions handled by the connection object.
 The connection object is responsible for making changes persistent in the database or reverting it in case of transaction failure.